 Army Reserve Officer Training Corps (ROTC)

-Students meet basic program requirements through class attendance in their freshman and sophomore years, or through attendance at a five-week intensive summer leadership training course at Fort Knox, Kentucky.
-Students with two full years of college remaining after completion of this training course enroll in the advanced program.
-Advanced program students attend the Cadet Leadership Course (CLC; formerly the Leader Development and Assessment Course, LDAC) at Fort Knox between their junior and senior years of college.
-This camp, the capstone event of each student’s ROTC career, offers an opportunity to demonstrate leadership skills while working alongside fellow students from across the nation.
+Students meet basic requirements through class attendance in their freshmen and sophomore years, or through attendance at a five-week intensive summer leadership training course at Fort Knox, Kentucky.
+Students with two full years of college remaining after completion of this training course may enroll in the advanced program.
+Advanced program students attend the Cadet Leadership Course (CLC: formerly the Leader Development and Assessment Course, LDAC) at Fort Knox between their junior and senior years of college.
+This camp, the capstone event of each student's ROTC career, offers an opportunity to demonstrate leadership skills while working alongside fellow students across the nation.

 Students with prior service time, prior ROTC training, or Reserve training may qualify for immediate advanced program placement.
 Selected students also may participate in a Reserve or National Guard unit while in ROTC, drawing pay from both.

 For more information, visit the CMC ROTC website or contact the CMC Military Science Department at (909) 621-8102.

 The following Military Science and Leadership (MSL) courses are offered through Claremont McKenna College and are open to all Azusa Pacific University students, especially those with an interest in physical and mental challenges, organizational leadership, management, history, and the military as a profession.
 Many of these courses are held on the APU campus.

 MSL 99 Army Physical Training Program (1 unit)